paulloz/godot-dotnet-docs/README.md

 Unofficial web version of Godot's C# API documentation (https://paulloz.github.io/godot-csharp-api/).

+# Disclaimer

+This repository has been archived, and the documentation website put offline.
+I do not want to host an outdated documentation platform, and keeping everything tightly up to date with the stable version of Godot has proven to be a challenge recently.

+Sorry for the inconvenience.

 ## How to use this repository

 Should I be unable to maintain this, here's a quick rundown of how to generate the documentation and build the website.